Darren T. “Dip” Metress

 In 2012-13, he aided a team that began the year on a 6-0 run and eventually made a quarterfinal appearance at the PBC Tournament.
 Helping coach the team as Georgia Regents University for the first time, the Jags finished 24-8 overall and 15-4 in the Peach Belt Conference, taking second place in the East Division.

 Keshun Sherrill was named Peach Belt Freshman of the Year, while senior KJ Sherrill and Ryan Weems earned all-conference honors.
 The Jags reached their 10th NCAA Tournament – beating Anderson in the quarterfinals at the buzzer to advance to the NCAA Southeast Regional Semifinals.

 Quarles was a senior on the 2007-08 squad that advanced to the NCAA Tournament's National Championship game and during his career, - was part of 85 victories.

 A native of Augusta, Ga., Quarles spent the 2009-10 season at Oak Hill Academy in Mouth of Wilson, Va., where he served as head coach of the boys’ varsity basketball (Red) team and a health and physical education teacher.
 Under his leadership, Oak Hill posted a 44-16 record.
-A 2008 graduate of Georgia Regents University with a B.S. in Education, Quarles achieved his master’s degree in Kinesiology & Health Science in May 2013.
+A 2008 graduate of Augusta State University with a B.S. in Education, Quarles achieved his master’s degree in Kinesiology & Health Science in May 2013.

 A veteran of more than 40 years of coaching at all levels of basketball, Lenny Carlson is in his sixth year serving on the Augusta University coaching staff.
 He returned in 2013-14 as a valuable aid to head coach Dip Metress and has played a prominent role in the development of the Jaguars as they continue to carry national recognition.